Vibert McKirdy Brown

-Vibert McKirdy Brown was an architect who practiced in Far North Queensland, Australia from the 1920s to 1940s.
+Vibert McKirdy Brown (c.
+1887–1957) was an architect who practiced in Far North Queensland, Australia from the 1920s to 1940s.
 Some of his works are now heritage-listed.

 Early life

 He was born in South Africa c.1887, but by 1916 was living in north Queensland where he enlisted and served in the army during World War I, listing his pre-war trade as "contractor".